Nagorik (TV channel): Post-launch

 Alongside Bangladesh Television and Maasranga Television, the channel was FIFA's official broadcast partner in Bangladesh for the 2018 World Cup.
 Another animated series, Batman: The Animated Series, premiered on Nagorik on 1 August 2018.
 On 27 October 2018, Nagorik began airing Chacha Bahinir Ajob Kahini, which is considered to be the first CGI animated television series to be produced in Bangladesh.
 The Indian historical drama series, Siyaasat, premiered on Nagorik on 3 November 2018.
 On 4 December 2018, the dance reality television series Bajlo Jhumur Tarar Nupur premiered on Nagorik.
 In February 2019, Nagorik premiered local drama series Bangi Television.
 On 17 March 2019, Turkish drama series Siyah İnci premiered on the channel under the name Maria.
 In December 2019, Nagorik, along with three other Bangladeshi television channels, signed an agreement with UNICEF to air programming regarding children's issues.

 To celebrate Eid al-Fitr of 2020, Nagorik broadcast seven Hollywood films, including the ones from the Spider-Man, Terminator, and Charlie's Angels film franchises.
 Chander Hat, starring actor and director Salauddin Lavlu, premiered on Nagorik on 2 December 2020.
 On 1 March 2021, Turkish drama Binbir Gece, with its title being localized as Sahasra Ek Rajani, premiered on the channel.
 It was also made available for streaming on Bongo BD.
 In June 2021, two local dramas, Corporate Bhalobasha and Google Village, debuted on Nagorik.

-In 2024, Nagorik TV successfully broadcast the ICC Men's and Women's World Cup, further solidifying its position as a prominent sports broadcaster in Bangladesh.
+On 5 April 2024, The International Cricket Council announced that it awarded ICC cricket rights in Bangladesh to TSM for two years, exploiting linear television rights via Nagorik, along with digital rights via Banglalink.
+During this time, Nagorik was the sole broadcaster of ICC cricket tournaments in Bangladesh.
+Nagorik began airing four series from Bongo BD in July 2026, namely Para+Cetamol 500mg, Musibot Reloaded, Sondeher Obokash, and Open Kitchen.
+On 2 August 2026, through a joint initiative by the channel and Bongo BD, Kudüs Fatihi Selahaddin Eyyubi premiered on both platforms under the localised title Sultan Salahuddin Ayyubi.